This skillet honey garlic chicken thighs recipe is the perfect weeknight meal and so simple to make!

 Yes, most of the ingredients in our skillet honey garlic chicken thigh recipe are gluten-free with the exception of soy sauce.
 Some brands of soy sauce contain wheat, but nowadays you can find gluten-free soy sauce at the market.
 The product I always see is San-J's Tamari Gluten Free Soy Sauce.
 Kikkoman also now makes a gluten-free soy sauce.

 It's best to serve these chicken thighs right away while the meat is tender and juicy.
 However, this dish can be rewarmed in an oven or toaster oven at 300F until warmed through.

 If you don't have honey, you can use equal parts maple syrup in this dish.
 Just be sure to use 100% real maple syrup and not a brand of syrup with added flavors.
 For more ideas on substitutions for honey, check out Bake It With Love's list of best honey substitutes

 Your kids can make this adorable DIY Cork Honeybee craft while you prepare our Honey Garlic Chicken dish!
 I gotta say, these cork honeybees are pretty adorable!
 You can even make a mobile with them!

 Skillet Honey Garlic Chicken Thighs

 - 4-6 chicken thighs (boneless & skinless)

-- Season chicken thighs with salt, pepper, onion powder, and garlic powder.
+- Sprinkle both sides of chicken thighs with salt, pepper, onion powder, and garlic powder.